-March is a fantastic month to come to Barcelona.
-Weather is starting to warm up and it is still fairly quiet until Easter arrives.
-If you are visiting Barcelona during the Easter week, you will also find plenty of things to do for the celebration.
+March is a fantastic month to come to Barcelona as the weather is starting to warm up.
+This year, the Easter holidays are in April so it will be a fairly quiet month in terms of visitors.
 Festivals are starting to crop up and everybody is ready to wave the winter goodbye.
 Looking for things to do in Barcelona in March?
 Here are some of my personal recommendations.

 - Events and Festivals in Barcelona in March 2019